-The Marine Corps Lifelong Learning Programs Branch (MRV) at Headquarters Marine Corps is guided by DoD Directive 1322.8 to provide programs for the following areas:
+The Marine Corps Lifelong Learning Programs Branch (MRV) at Headquarters Marine Corps is guided by DoD Directive 1322.8 to provide education programs for Marines.

-The primary mission of the Marine Corps General Library Program, a component of the Lifelong Learning Program, is to assemble, organize, preserve and make easily and freely available to all service personnel, balanced and unbiased collections of library materials (print and non-print), and accompanying library services.
-The Marine Corps General Library Program is specifically attuned to the interests and requirements of Marine Corps personnel and to the missions and tasks of commands.
+The General Library Program assembles, organizes, and preserves unbiased collections of library materials (print and non-print) specifically attuned to the interests and requirements of Marine Corps personnel and to the missions and tasks of commands.

 Click here for more on the Marine Corps Library Program.

 Military Academic Skills Programs (MASP)

 The Military Academic Skills Program (MASP) is an on-duty education program designed to improve the competencies of active duty and reserve enlisted personnel/dependents in the academic skills of math and reading.

 MASP is for all active duty and reserve military students who are using tuition assistance for the first time, and who have a GT of 99 or below and failed to achieve a grade of 10.2 on the Test of Adult Basic Education (TABE).
 Completion of MASP is required prior to submitting requests for tuition assistance.

 Click here for more on the Marine Academic Skills Program.

 Military Tuition Assistance

 If you are Active Duty, the Marine Corps can pay up to 100% of your college tuition.